Comparison11 min read

 • PSA integration — Tight ticketing and billing integration with ConnectWise, Datto Autotask, or HaloPSA.

-Decision Framework: Which Channel Fits Your SaaS?
+Decision Framework: Which Channel Partner Fits Your MSP?

 Three diagnostic questions:

-1. Who's your buyer?
+1. Who's your target client?

-• SMB IT buyer → MSP channel.
+• SMB IT buyer → partner with complementary MSPs.

-• Mid-market line-of-business buyer → VAR channel.
+• Mid-market line-of-business buyer → partner with VARs.

-2. What's your deployment complexity?
+2. What's the engagement complexity?

 • Configuration + customization, project-based → VAR.